-You can repair dry cracked hands once and for all
+Health workers you can finally repair dry cracked hands once and for all

-For those of you who want to repair dry cracked hands, the answer is here.
+For those of you who do want to seriously repair dry cracked hands, the answer is here.

 It is very difficult to function mentally and physically daily with the constant thought of how painful it will be each time you wash your hands.
 Not only is it painful, but when the warm to hot water hits your hands it also comes with intense and uncontrollable itching.
 One way to repair dry cracked hands is to clean your hands with hot water and then quickly run them under really cold water.